tamas6/fdp-website/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
-  content: <strong>Protocol</strong><br>This is a protocol can be used as a proxy
+  content: <strong>Protocol</strong><br>This is a protocol that can be used for connecting
-    for connecting to the Swarm network using FairOS.
+    to the Swarm network using FairOS.
 These components can be used to kick start your Fairdrive App.
 You can access the GitHub<span class="Apple-converted-space">
     </span><a href="https://github.com/fairDataSociety/fairdrive-protocol" title="">here</a>.<br><br><strong>FDP
     Contracts</strong><br>BMT Contracts - Swarm hashes can be verifiable on chain via BMT.
 Fair Data Protocol has a full data function and coordinating JS library